-From a practical perspective, the role will be based in Surrey, 45 minutes to the offices from Clapham Junction by train, or there is plenty of parking if you’d prefer to drive.
+From a practical perspective, the role will be based in Surrey, commutable from Clapham Junction by train, or there is plenty of parking if you’d prefer to drive.

 If this sounds interesting and you feel you have the experience and potential to thrive in this role, we'd love to hear from you...